Sunrise Photography: The Definitive Guide

 Sunrises by the sea are a real treat for the eyes.
 I love to photograph a Sunrise with the water and the rocks.

 I'm very lucky to live where I do, on the beautiful island of Menorca (Spain).
 Here, the seascapes are unique.
-They are perfect the place to make long exposures with filters.
+They are perfect the place to make long exposures.

 Photos by PhotoPillers (14) [bonus track]

 Do you feel inspired after seeing the previous examples?